jlmayfield/jlmayfield.github.io/teaching/COMP240/projects/webGOL.md

 Like previous project presentations, you'll need to present project progress as well as your progress developing effective team-programming practices.
 We can now frame this in terms of sprints and features.
 Checkpoint presentations should cover the following 5 items:

 1. What was your target feature set for the current sprint?
 2. How did the team plan to tackle the feature set?
+How did that plan contributed to shared-ownership of the project?
 3. What features actually got done?
-4. What worked for this sprint.
-What didn't work.
+4. Evaluate your goal setting.
+What worked for this sprint?
+What didn't work?
 If your estimates fell short, why?
 If your estimates were too long, why?
 5. What's your plan for the next sprint and how is it informed by lessons learned by previous sprints.

-The real goal for your presentation is to get constructive feedback on your feature sets and team-programming practices.
+The real goal for your presentation should be to get constructive feedback on your feature sets and team-programming practices.
 If you got more done than you thought, then your estimation of the difficulty of your features was overly conservative.
 If you didn't get all your features done, then you're being overly optimistic.
 The goal is to understand what you're currently capable of and construct a feature set for your sprint that is realistically within reach.

 ### Getting Started: Stage 0

-We need to initialize our sprint-based process.
-Get your group repo setup on github and get it going with some kind of simple hello world like application.
+Like any iterative process, we need to initialize our sprint-based development cycle.
+This means getting your group repo setup on github and kick-starting the project with some kind of simple hello world like application.
 It doesn't need to have the full MVC structure to start, but should have the main html landing page and ideally includes a bit of CSS and Javascript.
+In short, you want a basic web-app that you can begin to refine.
 The goal of this initial site is to prove that you each have a working local development environment and that you're each able pull down your site from the group repository.

 Once you have a shared repository setup and every team member has a working development environment it's time to start working sprints.
 Come up with a idea for getting started, a set of initial features, and get at it.
 From there you can refine your program and your ability to identify feature sets that are appropriate for week-long sprints.
 Do not shy away from being extra-conservative as you're working you way through new languages and tools.
+Start small and accelerate progress once you have your footing.

-### Stage 1 to n
+### Stages 1 to n

 After your initial stage 0 checkpoint, you're in full-on sprint mode and presentations should conform to the sprint checkpoint items listed above.
-Use checkpoints as a well to get advice and feedback on your target feature set for your next checkpoint.
-You goal shouldn't be to get done so much as it is to get better at choosing appropriate feature sets for each sprint.
+Use checkpoints as a way to get advice and feedback on your target feature set for your next checkpoint.
+Throughout the whole project, you should be just as concerned with getting better at designing good sprints as you are with designing better programs.